semaphoreci/docs/docs/reference/semaphore-changelog.md

   Each open source organization receives unlimited CI/CD minutes for building public repositories, including Linux, Docker, and macOS-based environments.
 - New: [Status badges](https://docs.semaphoreci.com/essentials/status-badges/).
-- Updates to ubuntu1804 image
+- Updates to the Ubuntu1804 image
     - Git-lfs 2.9.0  -> 2.9.1
     - Yarn    1.19.1 -> 1.19.2
-- Additions to ubuntu1804 image
+- Additions to the Ubuntu1804 image
     - Elixir versions 1.9.2, 1.9.3, 1.9.4

 ### Week of November 18, 2019

 - New: [Monorepo support](https://docs.semaphoreci.com/essentials/building-monorepo-projects/).
-- Updates to the ubuntu1804 image
+- Updates to the Ubuntu1804 image
     - Git      2.23   -> 2.24
     - Heroku   7.33   -> 7.35
-- Additions to the ubuntu1804 image
+- Additions to the Ubuntu1804 image
     - ImageMagick 8:6.9.7.4

 ### Week of November 11, 2019